Getting Started with Arcade Tiled RPG¶

 - Detects portal collisions

-- Loads the new map
+- Fires the

-- Spawns the player at the target waypoint
+change_sceneaction - Spawns the player at the target waypoint

 Step 7: Add Inventory Items¶